Bring outdoor learning to your classroom!

 Outreach Offerings

-Learn how plants grow and what they need to survive in this S.T.E.A.M. workshop.
-Students will then use their creativity and plant knowledge to grow their own plant from a seed and design their own plant.
+Learn how plants grow and what plants need to survive.
+This S.T.E.A.M. workshop will have students using their creativity and plant knowledge to germinate seeds before playing a game.

 Activities Breakdown: